Data Cart

 Description

-For sample adults who had ever seen a practitioner for chiropractic care (2002) or for chiropractic or osteopathic manipulation (2007 and 2012) (COMEV) and for sample children in 2007 and 2012, COMYR reports whether the person had used chiropractic, chiropractic or osteopathic manipulation in the past 12 months.
+For sample adults age 18+ and sample children ages 4-17 in 2022, COMYR reports whether the person had used chiropractic, chiropractic or osteopathic manipulation in the past 12 months.

 Definitions